-Processes the current result or XY view.
-The time view to process data from must be open.
+Processes the current view.
+For result and XY views, the time view to process data from must be open.
 The times for start and end of processing are times in the time view.
-Use View (-1).MaxTime() and View (-1).Cursor(1) to refer to time view times.
+Use View(-1).
+Cursor(1) to refer to time view times from result and XY views.